FREE SHIPPING ON ORDERS OVER $250

 What are the defining flavor notes of classic Osetra?

-Dubbed the "champagne" of caviar, Osetra is legendary for its elegant and at times nutty undertones and smooth mouthfeel.
-The eggs are medium to large, firm but gentle, and bursting with an ocean-like flavor that is both salty and sweet.
-A favorite amongst Bocuse and Michelin and the global Chef community.
+Dubbed the "Champagne" of caviar, Osetra is legendary for its elegant, nutty undertones and smooth mouthfeel.
+The eggs are medium to large, firm but gentle, bursting with an ocean-like flavor that is both salty and subtly sweet.
+A favorite among Michelin chefs globally.

 How does Haute D'Or Osetra compare?

-Our Haute D’Or Osetra Caviar is the height of luxury and possesses a smooth the creamy texture with a touch of hazelnut and a waft of ocean breeze—an unforgettable interplay of the ocean's coldness and the depths of butteriness.
+Our Haute D'Or Osetra Caviar possesses a smooth, creamy texture with a touch of hazelnut and a waft of ocean breeze — an unforgettable interplay of cold ocean depth and rich butteriness.

-Fun Fact: Real Osetra is derived from Acipenser gueldenstaedtii, which was once found in the Caspian Sea.
-However, nowadays, through eco-friendly farming practices, we can offer you the same genuine taste while protecting the species that are on the brink of extinction.
+Fun Fact: Real Osetra is derived from Acipenser gueldenstaedtii, once found in the Caspian Sea.
+Through eco-friendly farming practices, we offer the same genuine taste while protecting species on the brink of extinction.

-Siberian Baerii Caviar is characterized by smaller pearls, a softer texture, and a mild, earthy note.
-It presents the taste of brine wonderfully, with less intensity than Osetra and an involving finish that is elegant and long-lasting.
+Siberian Baerri Caviar is characterized by smaller pearls, a softer texture, and a mild, earthy note.
+It presents brine beautifully — with less intensity than Osetra and an elegant, long-lasting finish.

-Siberian Baerii is the right choice for caviar beginners.
-Its soft and creamy nature makes it non-threatening, yet it is still classy enough for your best soirees with family and friends.
+An excellent choice for caviar beginners.
+Its soft and creamy nature makes it a crowd favorite, yet it's still classy enough for your finest soirées.

-Expert Tip: Toast points topped with crème fraîche or sushi folded with this caviar will surely delight your guests.
-It is no wonder that it is a favorite among chefs for its consistent quality and adaptability in cooking.
+Expert Tip: Toast points with crème fraîche or sushi folded with Baerri will delight your guests.
+A favorite among chefs for its consistent quality and adaptability.

 Is trout roe "real" caviar?

 In a strict sense, only sturgeon roe can be called caviar.
-Nevertheless, trout roe has gained a gourmet status not only for its color and sustainability but also for its strong flavor, which gives it a place among the best roe.
+Nevertheless, Trout Roe has earned gourmet status for its color, sustainability, and vibrant flavor.

-Trout Roe is a bright orange color and has a very pleasant popping texture.
-It is a bit sweeter than sturgeon caviar and has rich ocean salinity and very clean umami undertones.
+Bright orange with a very pleasant popping texture.
+Slightly sweeter than sturgeon caviar, with rich ocean salinity and clean umami undertones.
 Imagine a sea breeze with a hint of caramel.

-Forget formality—this roe was made for creativity.
-Try it over avocado toast, atop deviled eggs, or on sushi bowls for a luxe upgrade.
-Its vibrant color also makes it a show-stopper at cocktail parties.
+Try it over avocado toast, atop deviled eggs, spooned over Kumamoto oysters, or on sushi bowls for a luxe upgrade.
+Its vibrant color makes it a show-stopper at cocktail parties.

 How Do Texture, Brine, and Color Play Into Flavor?